kirkjerk/Blog/content/blog/Recreational-Programming-and-the-Culture-of-Learning/index.md

 Computers grew in power, ease-of-use, and connectivity, but the sense of "just by typing, I can make this computer do interesting stuff" was diminished.
-Luckily, some amazing toolkits like [Processing](https://processing.org/) and its JavaScript cousin [p5.js](https://p5js.org/) have appeared to recover those abilities - and CarGurus gave me a chance to teach that to some of my fellow "Gurus" and to the readers of this blog.
+Luckily, some amazing toolkits like [Processing](https://processing.org/) and its JavaScript cousin [p5.js](https://p5js.org/) have appeared to recover those abilities &mbdash; and CarGurus gave me a chance to teach that to some of my fellow "Gurus" and to the readers of this blog.

 ## Guru2Guru

 CarGurus fosters its *culture of learning* with its Guru2Guru program: a collection of peer-to-peer classes helping people in their professional development.
-For the summer, we created a more casual edition called *G2G After Hours* - single session classes where topics could be more fun and less focused on our day-to-day jobs.
+For the summer, we created a more casual edition called *G2G After Hours* &mbdash; single session classes where topics could be more fun and less focused on our day-to-day jobs.
 Topics included *Intro to Calligraphy*,
 *Mixology*, *Knitting*, and *Photography Basics*...